saltyorg/docs/docs/apps/dozzle.md

 ### 3. Setup

-To view log files that are NOT written to sysout or syserr, use the following to setup a basic alpine container via compose that just tails a mounted log file (in this case, Cloudplow) which then exposes it to dozzle.
+To view log files that are NOT written to stdout or stderr, use the following to setup a basic alpine container via compose that just tails a mounted log file (in this case, Cloudplow) which then exposes it to dozzle.
 Adjust as needed for your circumstances.

 ``` yaml
 ---